reblocke/reblocke.github.io/_portfolio/2024-Code-RR.md

     3. Do you have what you need?
     4. Identifying the Cause
     5. Ending the response
-3. Q&A
+3. Q&A and equipment
-4. Session Feedback
+4. Session Feedback [link to RedCap #2]

 # Running Codes and Rapid Response Teams
 ======
 ### University of Utah, Internal Medicine Residents

 ### Methods:
-We discussed with stakeholders / participants in codes and rapid response teams to identify the most common and consequential mistakes residents make:
+We've discussed with stakeholders and participants in the rapid response & code teams to identify the most common and consequential mistakes residents make:
+- **Unfavorable team dynamics emerge**
 - It’s not clear who is running the code.
 - A shockable rhythm is not shocked.
 - Decisions are too delayed.